Post-War Public Art

 England's national collection of post-war public art is under threat.
 We need your help to protect it.

-Find out about our forthcoming exhibition at Bessie Surtees House 8 September - 23 December 2016.
+Find out about our exhibition at Bessie Surtees House, Newcastle, open until Friday 31 March 2017.

 In our recent project to promote the value and protection of public sculptures erected between 1945-1985, 41 sculptures were protected by listing.